Esri/arcgis-runtime-samples-android/java/change-feature-layer-renderer/README.md

 # Change Feature Layer Renderer
-This sample demonstrates how to override and reset a renderer of a feature layer.
+Override and reset a renderer of a feature layer.
 Use the buttons in the bottom toolbar to override or reset the renderer.

 ![Change Feature Layer Renderer](change-feature-layer-renderer.png)